TheSystemGuy1337/MonikAI-obsolete/README.md

 # This software is obsolete
 This software is unmaintained and obsolete, and is being preserved here.
 TheSystemGuy claims no responsiblity if you run this obsolete software on your system.
 No support will be offered.
 Compile and run at your own risk.
 Fair use disclaimer goes here.
+All code copyrights go to Pimaker.
+Not for resale.
 # MonikAI

 Hi!
 It's me, Monika!